Why Queensland Is Perfect for Adventure Travel

 Verified Safety Credentials

-Guides should hold current first aid certifications and relevant activity-specific licences (marine, national park permits).
+Guides should hold current first aid certifications and relevant activity-specific licences — marine permits, national park permits, and PLB registration for Outback routes.

 3